Making compost for a beautiful garden is fairly simple. Even small gardens can have a neat little compost bin tucked in

 (my straw bale bin is different, I do place larger pieces at the base before adding the other material, they will breakdown over a longer period of time and the wood provides a water retention element that works wonderfully)

 Some say no citrus but that is not completely accurate, in low amounts citrus peels in the compost is just fine, I have used it for years, but compared to the other ingredients the citrus I include is really small and usually already dried out.

-I actually prefer tossing them on top of garden beds, they will keep most cats at bay while still moist, once the sun has dried them out they no longer act as a deterrent to the cats.
+I actually prefer tossing the fresh citrus peels on top of garden beds, they will keep most cats at bay while still moist, once the sun has dried them out they no longer act as a deterrent to the cats.

 see what compost can do for your flowers, works great in veggie gardens too!